jmacdon/IlluminaHumanMethylationMSAmanifest/README.md

-# Workaround to make MSA Infinium DNA methylation array compatible with minfi package
+# package for MSA Infinium DNA Methylation array and minfi compatibility

 ## Install from GitHub or from .tar.gz